 Have you ever watched the show “Moonshiners?”
 Personally, it’s one of my guilty pleasures.
 I love the humor the cast finds in one another and out in the woods.

-However, I also respect their ability to create a beverage and carry on a legacy which was instilled in most of them from a young age.
+However, I also respect their ability to create a beverage and carry on a legacy that was instilled in most of them from a young age.

 Disclaimer: The information provided here is for educational purposes only.